 If you haven’t used all of your Post-9/11 GI Bill benefits, you may be able to transfer up to 36 months’ worth of benefits to your spouse or a dependent child.
 The Post-9/11 GI Bill's transfer-to-dependent option is designed to help improve military retention and recruiting and is only available to eligible active-duty service members and selected Reservists.

-Eligibility requirements include, but are not limited to, service members who meet all Post-9/11 GI Bill eligibility requirements, have completed six years of service, can commit to serving an additional four more years from the date of request and have registered their dependents in the Defense Enrollment Eligibility Reporting System.
+Eligibility requirements include, but are not limited to, service members who meet all Post-9/11 GI Bill eligibility requirements, have completed six years of service, can retain and commit to serving an additional four more years from the date of request and have registered their dependents in the Defense Enrollment Eligibility Reporting System.

 The Department of Defense decides whether you can transfer benefits to your family.
-Effective July 12, 2019, in accordance with DoD policy, if you are unable to commit to another four years for any reason, you are ineligible to request a transfer of benefits.
+Effective July 12, 2019, in accordance with DoD policy, if you are unable to be retained for four years from the date of request, for any reason, you are ineligible to request a transfer of benefits.

 Airmen and Guardians receiving a less-than-honorable discharge, even if previously eligible and/or approved for TEB, will lose the transferred benefit and become ineligible for future use of the Post-9/11 GI Bill.